tracking-exposed/ABANDONED-trex-B/CONTRIBUTING.md

 ### Bootstraping a new package

-Use the example package in `bootstrap/module` to add a new package.
+Use the example package in `bootstrap/module` to add a new node library and `bootstrap/widget` to add a new web component.
 Packages are published under the namespace `@tracking-exposed` and have a module name (e.g. `service-rss`).

 ```sh
 $ cp -av bootstrap/module packages/<name>